jotavare/get_next_line/README.md

 - No for, do...while, switch, case, goto, ternary operators, or variable-length arrays allowed;
 - Each function must be a maximum of 25 lines, not counting the function's curly brackets;
 - Each line must be at most 80 columns wide, with comments included;
-- A function can take 4 named parameters maximum;
+- A function can take four named parameters maximum;
 - No assigns and declarations in the same line (unless static);
-- You can't declare more than 5 variables per function;
+- You can't declare more than five variables per function;
 - ...
 ```